BigBang (South Korean band): 2022–2025: Return from hiatus, "Still Life", members' label changes and T.O.P's withdrawal

+2026–present: "BiiiG" and "XX : COSMOS" 20th anniversary tour

-On September 16, 2025, it was announced that BigBang would be performing at the Coachella Valley Music and Arts Festival in 2026, 6 years after they were originally supposed to perform at Coachella.
-The performance will mark the 20th anniversary of BigBang's debut as a group.
+On September 16, 2025, it was officially confirmed that BigBang would perform as a reconfigured trio at the Coachella Valley Music and Arts Festival in April 2026, six years after their originally scheduled 2020 festival appearance was canceled due to the COVID-19 pandemic.
+The appearances coincided with the 20th anniversary of the group's debut.

+On March 4, 2026, YG Entertainment released its strategic roadmap, announcing that the members of BigBang had reached a mutual agreement with the agency to execute a large-scale global concert tour celebrating their 20th anniversary, with executive producer Yang Hyun-suk pledging a historically comprehensive live production.
+Following their performance at Coachella, leader G-Dragon confirmed that the XX: Cosmos World Tour would commence in August 2026, teasing it as a complete "reset" for the group's legacy.
+According to reports dated July 7, BigBang will release a new song within the month.

+In August 2026, YG Entertainment announced a series of projects commemorating BigBang's 20th debut anniversary.
+On August 19, the group's anniversary date, BigBang is scheduled to release the digital single "BiiiG", their first group release in four years and four months since "Still Life" in April 2022.
+YG described the single as a song representing the group's present identity at the 20-year milestone, while its title is a stylized form of the English word "big", referencing the group's name and career.
+The anniversary celebrations also include the BIGBANG 2026–2027 World Tour [XX: COSMOS], which is scheduled to begin with three concerts at Goyang Stadium from August 21 to 23, shortly after the release of "BiiiG".
+The tour is planned to span 19 cities with 33 performances across Asia, North America, Europe and Oceania, with further dates expected to be announced.
+Additional commemorative projects were planned in Seoul, including fan events and media exhibitions around the Han River and Jamsil areas.

 Artistry

 Musical style

 BigBang have been praised for their musical individuality and ability to fuse a pop sound with rap, R&B and dance elements.
 They are known for experimentalism and for a "dominating style of music that surpasses genre boundaries".
 During the early days of their career, BigBang's music was predominantly hip hop and pop rap, although they incorporated R&B songs into their albums as well.
 A writer for Yahoo!
 Japan once compared their early materials to that of American hip-hop artists such as The Black Eyed Peas, stating that their songs included "catchy vocals, [...] rap and characters".
 The song "Ma Girl", Taeyang's first solo from the group's first album, was described as "[s]mooth, sexy and bass-heavy" and reminiscent of Omarion.
 Similarly, Seungri's first solo from the same album, "Next Day", was stated to have an "intense '90s Usher vibes".